 The number of sculptures is thought to be in the low hundreds of thousands.
-The focus of our next major digitisation programme (funding permitted) will be sculpture of the last thousand years, where we expect the number of objects to be approximately 100,000.
+The focus of our current major digitisation programme is sculpture of the last thousand years, where we expect the number of objects to be approximately 100,000.

 There are many other artworks, such as murals and photographs, that could legitimately be included in the project.
 For the time being, lack of resources prevents us from taking this any further.

 Can I go to see all of the artworks on Art UK in real life?